15.5 KB · updated 2026-07-31 · md

 tesserae init

-For a non-interactive setup (CI, scripts), pass --yes to accept the detected defaults without prompting:
+For a non-interactive setup (CI, scripts), pass --yes to accept the detected defaults without prompting (all optional integrations OFF):

 tesserae init --yes